craigahobbs/life/README.rst

-threshold      The probability, from zero to one, that a cell will be living at startup (default is 0.25). period         The simulation iteration period (default is 1 second). reset          If "true" or "1" the simulation state is randomized (default is "false"). play           If "true" or "1" the simulation runs; otherwise the simulation is paused (default is "false").
+threshold      The probability, from zero to one, that a cell will be living at startup (default is 0.25). period         The simulation iteration period (default is 1 second). reset          If "true" or "1" the simulation state is randomized (default is "false"). pause          If "true" or "1" the simulation is paused (default is "false"). step           If "true" or "1" the simulation is stepped and paused (default is "false").
 =============  ===========

 Examples